Advisory council discusses challenging decision-making process with back to school roadmap

-FLINT (WJRT) - (06/30/20) - Members of the Return to School Advisory Council offered some insight into the comprehensive 63-page Return to School Roadmap when the governor rolled out the plan Tuesday.
+(06/30/20) - Members of the Return to School Advisory Council offered some insight into the comprehensive 63-page

 Paula Herbart, president of the largest school employee union, said the council was united in two key areas.